PracticeTesthing/Network/README.md

 ## Your Job

 I am sorry for giving you a job xD.
 Also, the code is simple 😅.
 However, if in case you would like to contribute:

  - What's Allowed
    * Proof of Theorems prolly.
 Feel free to express your thoughts
    * A Neural Network is suppose to predict the output, write the code to predict the output :)
+   * Opinions matter.
+More opinions the better